 58. What is the atrioventricular node?

-It is located just above the atrioventricular ring.
-It does not set the heart rate in normal conditions and only when SA node fails.
+It is located just above the atrioventricular ring; it does not set the heart rate in normal conditions, only when the SA node fails.

 59. What are Purkinje fibers?

-They originate in the AV node.
-They conduct an electrical signal from atria to right and left ventricles.
-Tertiary pacemakers – only become the primary pacemaker in case SA and AV nodes fail.
+They originate in the AV node; they conduct an electrical signal from the atria to the right and left ventricles; they are tertiary pacemakers that only become the primary pacemaker when the SA and AV nodes fail.

-60. What is the normal source of the initiation in an electrical cycle?
+60. What is the normal initiation source of an electrical cycle?

-61. What causes the depolarization and repolarization of the heart?
+61. What causes depolarization and repolarization of the heart?

 62. What are the normal values of the electrolytes inside the cardiac cell?